Zechiax/Modrinth.Net/README.md

 ### Threads endpoints

+🔐 All of the endpoints in this section require authentication.

 | Name                               | Method | Implemented |
 |------------------------------------|--------|-------------|
 | Report a project, user, or version | POST   | ❌           |